JustinLeeRepo/faythrowaway/README.md

 https://github.com/user-attachments/assets/9b8ef25b-0b19-4cf3-a10a-ed7b0758ade3

 There is a a loading state that utilizes placeholders, an empty state, an error state, and a ready state when the appointments are fetched.

 Auth Tokens are stored in the keychain.

+# Implementation Notes / Decisions
+Tried to keep components separated and as small as possible

 Utilizes reusable remote SPM packages (networking and keychain).

 Breaks down code base into local SPM packages (depedencyContainer, unauthorized feature, authorized feature, and services [the local SPM package, services, consumes reusable remote spm packages: keychain and network client])

-# Implementation Notes / Decisions
-Tried to keep components separated and as small as possible

-TODO: add protocol that abstracts path, method, body, token

 # Login & Auth